-You might have fewer options of where to live.
+3. You might have fewer options of where to live.

-You are going to end up with a ridiculously loyal best friend.
+4. You are going to end up with a ridiculously loyal best friend.

 If anyone were to ask me to define a pit bull in one word, it would be “loyal.”
 There is no other type of dog at the shelter that will be more excited to see you than a pit.